-With PlayStations, Xboxes, the Nintendo Switch and home computers, gaming has come a long way since arcade machines.
+Like PlayStations, Xboxes, the Nintendo Switch and home computers and now Gaming on Twitch, gaming has come a long way since arcade machines.
 Twitch is one of the world’s leading live streaming platform for gamers.
 Find out how it works, what the risks are and how to stay safe.

 Twitch is an interactive live streaming platform that is part of Amazon.
 It is mostly used for gaming, but it is starting to be used for other things.
 People can broadcast their own gaming adventures on Twitch and share it with their friends and the gaming community.
 The person streaming their game can add commentary or appear alongside the game so you can watch them play.